390Z/calculator/README.md

 **This is still a work-in-progress:**

-  - Calculator is missing some functionalities and input/behavorial logic
-  - Code needs refactoring
+  - Decimal input logic fails after deleting an operator or parenthesis
   - Missing keyboard support
+  - Certainly could be done better/cleaner; I will update this project as I become more proficient